am-mokhtari/numeric-code/README.md

 ![icon](https://i.imgur.com/x91V9lA.jpg)

 # Description
-### This package helps you to create safe numeric codes with your custome template.
+### This package helps you to create safe and unpredictable numeric codes with your custome template.
 ### The template you enter is a required value for the generator function and must contain a number of `#` to replace each `#` with a digit.

 ### _Note that this program can only create codes up to `8` digits!_